Kim-taehyun-men/Master_thesis_study/README.md

 ~
 ros2 run my_topic_example_13 subscriber_13

-# IF you want to build using this command
+# If you want to build for DDS, use this command
 cd ros2_humble/src/eProsima/
 colcon build
 source insatll/setup.bash